VitorOnoue/studying/README.md

 + AlgorithmAnalysis directory: contains a single C file.
 It is a college task that should solve a problem similar to the Knapsack problem.
 The goal was to use recursion, which was what the class was learning at the time.

-+ PythonLibraries directory: as the name suggests, contains notes/codes of my learning in Python libraries (Numpy, Matplotlib), to further develop my knowledge in AI.
++ PythonLibraries directory: as the name suggests, contains notes/codes of my learning in Python libraries (NumPy, Matplotlib), to further develop my knowledge in AI.